 5. Older cars have less resale value

 In addition to depreciation, older cars have less resale value.
-Even if your car was originally worth $35,000, it won’t be by the end of six or seven years.
+Even if your car was originally worth $35,000, it won’t be by the end of 6 or 7 years.
 You could potentially make up some of what you paid in interest, but you’d stand a better chance of breaking even with a shorter loan term.

 So what’s an ideal loan term?

-There are lenders, usually banks and credit unions, that offer loan terms up to 120 months — 10 years.
+There are some lenders who offer personal loans secured by the vehicle with terms up to 120 months — 10 years.
 While this will result in a low monthly payment, rates aren’t competitive.
 In addition, a vehicle won’t retain its value over a decade.
 You may end up owing more on your loan than the car is worth, making a 10-year auto loan a poor investment.

-A low monthly payment may be the best option to keep your car loan affordable.
-In that case, there are a few tactics to make the most of a long loan term.
+If a low monthly payment is the best option to keep your car loan affordable, there are a few tactics you can use to make the most of that longer term.